 Social Media is changing the Journalism

-Remember when it was a great idea to meet a prospective partner at the grocery store or by going to church on Sunday morning?
-Internet dating sites and accredited online colleges sites have revolutionized the way people learn and meet each other.
-Many of these ‘dating’ sites match characteristics between potential partners in the hopes that chemistry will develop immediately, almost taking away the first few dates of a possible relationship.
+Remember when it was common to meet potential partners at the grocery store or by attending church on Sunday morning?
+Online dating sites and accredited online colleges have transformed the way people connect and learn.
+Many dating sites now match characteristics between potential partners, aiming to create immediate chemistry and often bypassing the traditional first few dates in relationships.

-Social media has changed the way we view the things we love.
-Fantasy football lovers turn to Twitter and internet sites to find out the latest status of players that might be injured.
-So narrow can be the focus of some of these social media sites that they could only exist on the Internet.
-Fans of the Eastern Washington Eagles follow their team’s progress as they prepare for the FCS National Championship, while the rest of the country doesn’t even know there is still a championship to be played.
+Social media has also changed the way we engage with our interests.
+For example, fantasy football enthusiasts turn to Twitter/X and various internet sites to get the latest updates on player injuries.
+Some of these platforms have a very narrow focus and could only exist online.
+Fans of the Eastern Washington Eagles follow their team’s progress as they prepare for the FCS National Championship, even though many people across the country are unaware that such a championship still exists.

-Even businesses have gotten on board with the advertisement of their products on Facebook and Twitter.
-The Turtle Creek Crossing Grocery Store in Mission, South Dakota (population 750) recently posted lunch sales and discount items on their Facebook page.
-For the shoppers looking for bargains, even companies that sell computers are now posting their information on Twitter or Facebook.
+Businesses have joined the trend by advertising their products on Facebook and Twitter/X. The Turtle Creek Crossing Grocery Store in Mission, South Dakota (population 750) recently promoted their lunch specials and discounts on their Facebook page.
+Shoppers seeking bargains can also find computer companies sharing their deals on social media.

-As more people become accustomed to using Facebook, Twitter, and other social media, the phenomenon will grow exponentially.
+As more people become accustomed to using platforms like Facebook and X/Twitter, the impact of social media will continue to grow exponentially.

 At Go Children we use social media a lot for our online business.
 So many people use social media that if they require any new products or news it’s right at their finger tips.
 Certainly changing the world